shaikhsmsuss/react-native-youtube-channels-fetch/README.md

 # react-native-youtube-channels-fetch
-A React Native app to fetch YouTube channels using Redux.

-### A react-native app to fetch channels data from youtube using YOUTUBE API DATA V3 using redux.
+A react-native app to fetch channels data from youtube using YOUTUBE API DATA V3 using redux

 ## Installation Instruction

-# Clone the repository
 1. clone the repository go to the root directory and run command `npm install`

 2. generate the youtube api key from console.developers.google.com